 New Orleans Zephyrs

-Despite playing in a new location, the team retained the Zephyrs moniker, which was an allusion to a steel passenger train that once traveled regular routes from Denver to Chicago.
+The team came into being when the Denver Zephyrs of the now-defunct American Association were displaced by the National League’s Colorado Rockies following the 1992 season, and moved to New Orleans, playing in a new ballpark in the suburb of Metairie.
+Despite playing in a new location, New Orleans retained the Zephyrs moniker, which was an allusion to a steel passenger train that once traveled regular routes from Denver to Chicago.
 Coincidentally, the iconic Zephyr roller coaster was a focal point of the Ponchatrain Beach Amusement Park in New Orleans, which closed in 1983.
 Perhaps this coincidence was one of the reasons that the Zephyrs name persisted for so long.

 Despite moving well over 1,000 miles southeast, the transition from Denver to New Orleans seems remarkably seamless all these years later.
-In addition to keeping the name, they retained the same uniforms and logos, with the only alteration being the changed place name.
+In addition to keeping the nickname, they retained the same visual aesthetic, with the only alteration being the changed place name.
 The team colors were forest green and navy blue, and they used two caps: one with a green crown and navy logo/bill, and the other with the colors reversed.
-The primary logo featured a baseball with its seams in the shape of the letter Z. Not only did they use the same branding as the Denver team, they kept their affiliation with the Milwaukee Brewers–a partnership that lasted through the 1996 season and featured such players as Jeff Cirillo, Mike Matheny, and Jose Valentin.
+The primary logo featured a baseball with its seams in the shape of the letter Z. Not only did they use the same branding as the Denver team, they kept their affiliation with the Milwaukee Brewers–a partnership that lasted through the 1996 season and featured such players as Jeff Cirillo, Dave Nilsson, Mark Loretta, Mike Matheny, and José Valentín.

 In 1997, the Zephyrs signed on with their Gulf of Mexico neighbor, the Houston Astros.
 This affiliation would last through the 2004 season, and there were some notable changes the Zephyrs went through in this time.
-After the 1997 season, the American Association folded, and the Zephyrs were absorbed by the Pacific Coast League–becoming one of the least Pacific Coast teams in the league’s storied history.
-[MLG Note: I have to wonder what the reaction to this change was by Zephyrs ownership, who would now have to foot the bill for plane travel to places like Tacoma, Fresno, and Edmonton.]
+After the 1997 season, the American Association folded, and the Zephyrs were absorbed by the Pacific Coast League.
+New Orleans became one of the least Pacific Coast locations in the league’s storied history, and the Zephyrs suddenly had to travel to play games in places like Tacoma and Edmonton.
 Another more whimsical change around this time was the addition of Boudreaux, a nutria mascot complete with zoologically-correct orange teeth.
 Boudreaux would eventually get a girlfriend named Clotile, which as best I can tell is a Louisianan word for a fun-loving party girl.

 On the diamond, this era saw talent that would go on to play a big part in Houston’s 2005 NL pennant campaign, including Roy Oswalt and Lance Berkman.
-Carlos Guillen also passed through New Orleans en route to being traded to Seattle.
-You would think that given this success, as well as the geographic proximity, would make the Astros a perfect match for the Zephyrs.
-But life is change, especially in the minors.
+Other future All-Stars to come through New Orleans in these years include Brad Lidge, Melvin Mora, and Carlos Guillén.

-Another two-year affiliation stint came from ’07 to ’09, when an agreement with the Mets was inked.
-Carlos Gomez came through, as did future perfect-gamer Philip Humber.
-Hilariously, Jose Valentin once again suited up for the Zephs for 10 games in ’08, albeit at a much different point in his career.
+Another two-year affiliation stint came in 2007 when an agreement with the Mets was inked.
+Carlos Gómez came through, as did future perfect-gamer Philip Humber.
+Daniel Murphy had a brief visit to the Big Easy in the year of his MLB debut.
+Hilariously, José Valentín once again suited up for the Zephs for 10 games in ’08, albeit at a much different point in his career.